slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Mark Manson*

 > *"My brother says to never make a big decision before you take a shower."*
+- you must learn to proceed without certainty.
 - Wait 48 hours before buying stuff
 - for every complex problem there is an answer that is clear, simple, and wrong.
 - indecision comes from not knowing what you want. they don’t know what matters to them nor have found something larger then themselves to commit to.